 Within ten days after receiving the request to defend the employee, the District shall inform the employee whether it will provide the defense and if it refuses to provide the defense, the basis for the refusal.
-If the District refuses to provide the defense for the employee, the employee may recover from the District if the employee can prove that none of the conditions set forth in sub-part four apply.
-The employee has the burden of proof to establish that none of these conditions apply.
+If the District refuses to provide the defense for the employee, the employee may recover from the District if the employee can prove that one of the first three conditions set forth immediately above does exist and that none of the second three conditions set forth immediately above apply.
+The employee has the burden of proof on these questions.